LeonardLaszlo/nw.js-armv7-binaries/docs/build-nwjs-v0.14.x.md

 This usually downloads 20G+ from GitHub and Google's Git repos.
 Make sure you have a good network provider and be patient.
 When finished, you will see a `src` folder in the same folder as `.gclient`.

-**Step 4.** The `install-build-deps` script should be used to install all the compiler and library dependencies directly from Ubuntu:
+**Step 4.** The `install-build-deps` script should be used to install all the compiler and library dependencies directly from Ubuntu repositories:
 ```bash
 cd src
 ./build/install-build-deps.sh --arm